y-x-c/TLD/Results.md

 10.Panda	|3000	|**0.58 / 0.63 / 0.60**| - | - | - | 0.49 / 0.53 / 0.51 | 0.57 / 0.62 / 0.59 [^5]

 [^1]: This is not the latest result.
 (Runned with small size of NN examples set)
 [^2]: This is not the latest result.
-It obtained before cleanning up.
+It obtained before clearing up.
 [^3]: This is not the latest result.
-It obtained before cleanning up.
+It obtained before clearing up.
 [^4]: This is not the latest result.
-It obtained before cleanning up.
+It obtained before clearing up.
 [^5]: This is not the latest result.
-It obtained before cleanning up.
+It obtained before clearing up.